deaddogdown/BlenderCheatSheets/README.md

 - [Blender 3.6 LTS](https://www.blender.org/download/releases/3-6/ )
 - [Blender 4.2 LTS](https://www.blender.org/download/releases/4-2/ )

-This add-on is designed to work with **Blender LTS (Long Term Support)** versions only, ensuring stability and long-term usability.
+This add-on is designed to work with **Blender LTS (Long Term Support)** versions, ensuring stability and long-term usability.
 It will probably work on your version of Blender that is a non-LTS, so give it a try.

 ## 📦 Installation